 FAQs

-- Can I make these crepes vegan?
+- Can I make Chestnut Crepes with Pumpkin and Mushrooms vegan?
 Certainly!
 Replace the regular milk with a plant-based alternative, and use a vegan egg substitute for the crepes.

 - Can I use canned pumpkin instead of fresh?
 Yes, you can.
 Just make sure it’s pure pumpkin puree and not pumpkin pie filling.